 Situational Depression vs Clinical Depression

+Sometimes it’s something you don’t even understand.
 I felt even more guilty when my life was going perfectly fine, but for no apparent reason, I was constantly depressed or irritable.
 It was so confusing.
 I had no idea why I felt the way I did.
 I’ve tried to fix things by the book, but no matter how many times I reasoned with myself or wrote in my gratitude journal or exercised, it wasn’t something that just went away.

-These are some life lessons I learned so far from depression (certain ones may only apply to me)
+Now that we got that out of the way, these are some life lessons I learned so far from depression (certain ones may only apply to me)

 You are never alone in your struggles.